sharanbm/assignment/README.md

 I could deploy it successfully at https://y8zn667m5l.execute-api.eu-west-2.amazonaws.com/Stage/v2/books But for some reason, it is taking the https scheme rather http which I have enforced to bear the Oauth security.
 I am getting a strange error saying {{"message":"Missing Authentication Token"}} But I am not throwing it.

 It was a surprise and taking much time to debug.
-I have very little informatiom on Lambdas.
+I have very little information on Lambdas at the moment.